eeroolli/RossmannSalesTeam3/readme.md

 conda activate challenv

 ## In a folder of your choice
-# create a subdirectory and copy the materials needed
+# clone from kit the materials needed.
+It will create a new subdirectory
 git clone git@github.com:eeroolli/RossmannSalesTeam3.git
-cd RossmannCompetitionTEAM3.git
+cd RossmannSalesTeam3

 # install packages that are not installed by conda
 # some people need: sudo apt install python3-pip